Sober Living Resources for San Jose

 Few people are ready to return to “normal life” after finishing an acute addiction treatment program.
 Sober living homes do not offer clinical addiction treatment, but they can help smooth the transition between rehab and the real world.
 People in recovery have the opportunity to strengthen their coping skills, get connected to a recovery community, and begin taking steps toward new careers and even hobbies.
 It is crucial to take recovery slowly.
 Sober living homes ensure that no one has to rush into a life that they’re not yet prepared to tackle.

 Find a Sober Living Home Near Me

-Design for Recovery, located in West Los Angeles, is a structured sober living home for men.
+Design for Recovery, located in Southern California is a structured sober living home for men.
 At Design for Recovery, residents work together to make headway in their sober journeys.
 Our staff members firmly believe that recovering from drug or alcohol addictions requires far more than maintaining physical abstinence.
 We support residents as they take positive steps toward addressing underlying issues and develop a new core set of values.
 During their time at Design for Recovery, young men not only build new relationships and skills, but they often enroll in school and begin entirely new careers.
-They also become firmly entrenched in Los Angeles’ thriving recovery community.
+They also become firmly entrenched in the area’s thriving recovery community.
 It is our goal at Design for Recovery to offer a roadmap for the future and help young men achieve the long term sobriety they deserve.